-Before registering elsewhere to take a transfer course students must: obtain permission of their faculty advisor (major) and submit the online Transfer Credit Approval Request Form (also available in Self Service - Academics Menu).
-In some cases, verification of course equivalence (for courses not previously transferred to Sage) from the director of the program in which the course would be offered at Sage is needed.
+Before registering elsewhere to take a transfer course students must: obtain permission of their faculty advisor (major) and submit the online Transfer Credit Approval Request Form [Form].
+The form is also available in the Self Service - Academics Menu.

 Official Transcripts